2022 European heatwaves: July heatwave

 An estimated total of more than 20,800 ha were burnt by wildfires in Gironde, causing a total of near 37,000 people to be evacuated.

 On 20 July, a baby died in an overheated car in the Pyrénées-Atlantiques.
 Authorities reported the deaths of two others in work-related accidents, which was raised to four on 28 July, all likely attributed to the extreme heat.

 Temperatures exceeded 40 C even in Brittany, which is unprecedented.
 It reached 42.6 C in Biscarrosse (Landes), 42.4 C in Cazaux (Gironde), 42.0 C in Nantes (Loire-Atlantique), 41.5 C in La Roche-sur-Yon (Vendée), 40.3 C in Lanmeur (Finistère) and 39.3 C in Brest (Finistère).

 This July heatwave aggravated the drought that had been ongoing in the country since the start of the year, making July 2022 the driest July since records began.

 September heatwave

 A smaller heatwave affected southwestern France on 12 September, where temperatures reached as high as 40.1 C in Bégaar.
 According to Meteociel, monthly temperature records were broken at more than 70 Météo France stations.

 Deaths

-On 6 September, Le Monde unveiled a report by INSEE, estimating the number of deaths due to the summer (between 1 June and 22 August) heat waves at 11,000 people in France.
+The French Public Health Agency officially reported 7,000 deaths.
+On 6 September, Le Monde unveiled a report by INSEE, estimating the number of deaths due to the summer (between 1 June and 22 August) heatwaves was likely 11,000.